-Nate however, is haunted by the disk.
+Cal however, is haunted by the disk.
 This is a big part of his motivation of course, and he decides to try and get it back from Fezco.
 Now, unbeknownst to him but obvious to ourselves as the audience, Fezco doesn’t have the disk.
-Still, Nate arrives and receives a shotgun held up to his face for his troubles.
+Still, Cal arrives and receives a shotgun held up to his face for his troubles.

-After admitting he’s not involved, Nate walks away, safe in the knowledge that Fezco is telling the truth.
+After admitting he’s not involved, Cal walks away, safe in the knowledge that Fezco is telling the truth.
 He also holds another bit of leverage against him given the Jules situation.
-Nate promises not to let Nate mess about with Fezco, Jules or Rue in the future.
+Cal promises not to let Nate mess about with Fezco, Jules or Rue in the future.
 Stumbling out the front door, he heads home.